15 Hudson Yards: Architecture and design

 15 Hudson Yards is designed by Diller Scofidio + Renfro, Lead Architect and Rockwell Group, Lead Interior Architect and features straps along the middle and top part of the building to make it more "fluid-like".
 Ismael Leyva Architects, P.C. served as the Executive Architect.
 WSP was the lead structural engineer; Jaros, Baum & Bolles was the MEP engineer; while RWDI and Langan provided environmental and geotechnical engineering services.

 The building includes 285 residential units.
-The 50th and 51st floor are a 40,000 sqft amenity space containing an aquatics center with a 75-foot-long swimming pool, spa, fitness center, yoga studio, children’s playroom, private dining suites, screening room, golf club lounge, wine storage, and business center.
+The 50th and 51st floor are a 40,000 ft2 amenity space containing an aquatics center with a 75-foot-long swimming pool, spa, fitness center, yoga studio, children’s playroom, private dining suites, screening room, golf club lounge, wine storage, and business center.
 The building also features the "Skytop", an open-air terrace on top of the building that is marketed as the highest outdoor residential roof deck in New York City.

 The tower is integrated with The Shed, a cultural venue at the tower's base.
 Opened on April 5, 2019, The Shed hosts activities in a wide range of cultural areas including art, performance, film, design, food, fashion, and new combinations of cultural content.
 The building's lobby contains a large-scale wooden installation designed by American sculptor Joel Shapiro.